liferay/liferay-docs/developer/frameworks/articles/07-web-experience-management/01-developing-fragments/01-developing-fragments-intro.markdown

 use to make editable sections, or embed widgets in your Fragment.

 Making elements editable allows the marketer or web admin to modify them before publishing it.
-This means that Web Developers can create simple, reusable fragments with identical formatting, but with elements that are easily adaptable to the specific context.
+This means that web developers can create simple, reusable fragments with identical formatting, but with elements that are easily adaptable to the specific context.